steadybit/docs-public/troubleshooting/outpost-agent.md

 #### Installation outpost agent on AWS EKS cluster

-- First: make sure to configure the [Amazon-EBS-CSI-Driver](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html#adding-ebs-csi-eks-add-on)
+1. First: make sure to configure the [Amazon-EBS-CSI-Driver](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html#adding-ebs-csi-eks-add-on)
-- Afterwards add the Amazon-EBS-CSI-Driver addon on your EKS cluster, with newly created IAM role
+2. Afterwards add the Amazon-EBS-CSI-Driver addon on your EKS cluster, with newly created IAM role
+3. Then add your first node group to the cluster.